-The ancillary resource, "TX English Teacher Edition STEM Activities Grade 4," provides lessons and activities that link science and math concepts together.
+The ancillary resource, "TX English Teacher Edition STEM Activities Grade 5," provides lessons and activities that link science and math concepts together.
 These opportunities provide students a stronger understanding of how mathematics can be used in their own lives.
-For example, in Unit 4, Lesson 4, students determine how cost-effective it is to insulate a home.
-In this activity, they explore heat conductivity and energy conservation, solving real-world math problems as they go.
-The Grab-and-Go kit also includes activities requiring students to analyze science content area data.
-They use average high and low temperatures from five U.S. cities to create a data table.
-Students then use the tables to make double bar graphs depicting the data on grid paper and answer questions related to the real-world problem.
+Several of these activities integrate familiar student contexts like graphing the classes' favorite sport and creating a summary table describing the types of books checked out from the school library.
+The "Grab-and-Go" kit also includes activities requiring students to analyze science content area data.
+In Activity 9, they explore state mean temperature data for each month of a given year.
+Individually they choose one state and create their own data table.
+Next, they use this data to draw a bar graph, being careful to use the range of temperatures as the foundation for the y-axis intervals.
+To conclude the lesson, they use the table and graphs to answer questions related to the real-world problem.

-2.8 Materials are supported by research on how students develop mathematical understandings.

-- Materials include cited research throughout the curriculum that supports the design of teacher and student resources. - Materials provide research-based guidance for instruction that enriches educator understanding of mathematical concepts and the validity of the recommended approach. - Cited research is current, academic, relevant to skill development in mathematics, and applicable to Texas-specific context and demographics. - A bibliography is present.
+- 2.8 Materials are supported by research on how students develop mathematical understandings. - Materials include cited research throughout the curriculum that supports the design of teacher and student resources. - Materials provide research-based guidance for instruction that enriches educator understanding of mathematical concepts and the validity of the recommended approach. - Cited research is current, academic, relevant to skill development in mathematics, and applicable to Texas-specific context and demographics. - A bibliography is present.

-While introductory components cite some research and materials seem to follow a researchbased design, the research scope is limited.
+While introductory components cite some research and materials seem to follow a research-based design, the research scope is limited.
 Of the research that was cited, there was a lack of Texas-specific context and demographics.
 There is a limited bibliography that does not span the full extent of instructional materials, and there is little instructional guidance meant to enrich educators' understanding of math concepts.